Logo

 • analytics providers

-Categories of Personal Information Sold.
-The CCPA defines a “sale” as disclosing or making available personal information to a third party in exchange for monetary or other valuable consideration.
-While we do not disclose personal information to third parties in exchange for monetary compensation, we may “sell” certain categories of personal information as defined under the CCPA.
-We may disclose or make available to third-party ad companies (e.g., through third-party tags on our websites) identifiers and internet and other electronic activity information in order to improve and measure our ad campaigns and reach customers and potential customers with more relevant ads and content.
-Where relevant, users can opt out of third-party tags and cookies, other than those that are “necessary”, by adjusting their cookie settings.
+Several US privacy laws define a “sale” as disclosing or making available personal information to a third party in exchange for monetary or other valuable consideration and the California Privacy Rights Act (“CPRA”) defines “sharing” broadly to include disclosing or making available personal information to a third party for purposes of cross-context behavioral advertising.
+While we do not disclose personal information to third parties in exchange for monetary compensation, we may disclose or make available to third-party ad companies (e.g., through third-party cookies and pixel tags on our websites) identifiers and internet and other electronic activity information in order to improve and measure our ad campaigns and reach customers and potential customers with more relevant ads and content.
+Where relevant, users can opt out of such third-party tags and cookies, other than those that are “necessary”, by adjusting their cookie settings.
+Our Cookie Preference Manager is also accessible through the “Do Not Sell or Share My Personal Info” link in the footer of our website.

-• Requests to Delete: Subject to certain exceptions, California residents have the right to, at no charge, request deletion of their personal information that we have collected about them and to have such personal information deleted, except where an exemption applies.
+• Deletion.
+Subject to certain exceptions, US residents may have the right to, at no charge, request deletion of their personal information that we have collected about them and to have such personal information deleted, except where an exemption applies.

-• Request to Know: California residents have the right to request and, subject to certain exemptions, receive a copy of the specific pieces of personal information that we have collected about them in the prior 12 months and to receive information about how we have handled their personal information in the prior 12 months, including the:
+• Request to Know/Access: California residents have the right to request and, subject to certain exemptions, receive a copy of the specific pieces of personal information that we have collected about them and to receive information about how we have handled their personal information in the prior 12 months, including the:

 • categories of personal information collected;